 - Workers then perform each step once again while describing HOW they are performing each step to provide more details

 - Last, workers perform each step one last time while explaining WHY they are performing each step to demonstrate their deep understanding

 Another benefit of using this training method is that helps identify if there are any missing or unclear parts in the SOP that need to be improved and updated.

 Releasing and training workers on a standard operating procedure is just the beginning.
 You also need to operationalize the SOP to ensure people are using it and to keep a pulse on whether the standard work instructions are effective.

-A good practice is to socialize the SOP as part of your daily routine when doing a Gemba walk, answering a call for help, or other problem solving or communications instances.
-Ask workers questions and gather their comments and feedback:
+A good practice is to socialize the SOP as part of your daily routine when doing a Gemba walk, answering a call for help, or other problem-solving or communications instances.
+Proper SOP management involves asking workers questions and gathering their comments and feedback:

 - Are you using the SOP?

 - If not, why?
-What problems are you experience with the SOP?
+What problems are you experiencing with the SOP?